-The LUNA 2.0 can be connected via Bluetooth to a desktop computer, laptop or handheld device for downloading dive data, configuring dive computer settings, writing owner information, or uploading firmware updates.
+The LUNA 2.0 AI can be connected via Bluetooth to a desktop computer, laptop or handheld device for downloading dive data, configuring dive computer settings, writing owner information, or uploading firmware updates.
 From the main menu, toggle down to Bluetooth using the right button.
 Long-press the right button to initialize the connection.

-At this point the LUNA 2.0 is ready for Bluetooth communication.
-Bluetooth is active only when the following screen is displayed.
+At this point the LUNA 2.0 AI is ready for Bluetooth communication.
+Bluetooth is active only when the below screen is displayed.

-To establish Bluetooth communication with another device, set the device you want your LUNA 2.0 to communicate with (e.g. an iOS® or AndroidTM handheld device) to "scanning" mode.
+To establish Bluetooth communication with another device, set the device you want your LUNA 2.0 Al to communicate with (e.g. an iOS[®] or Android[TM] handheld device) to "scanning" mode.
 The first time you do this will require entering a pin code to ensure secure communication.
-This pin code is randomly generated by your LUNA 2.0 and is displayed on its screen as shown below.
+This pin code is randomly generated by your LUNA 2.0 Al and is shown on its screen.